Dimensional analysis: Programming languages

+Mathematica 13.2 has a function for transformations with quantities named NondimensionalizationTransform that applies a nondimensionalization transform to an equation.
+Mathematica also has a function to find the dimensions of a unit such as 1 J named UnitDimensions.
+Mathematica also has a function that will find dimensionally equivalent combinations of a subset of physical quantities named DimensionalCombinations.
+Mathematica can also factor out certain dimension with UnitDimensions by specifying an argument to the function UnityDimensions.
+For example, you can use UnityDimensions to factor out angles.
+In addition to UnitDimensions, Mathematica can find the dimensions of a QuantityVariable with the function QuantityVariableDimensions.

 Geometry: position vs. displacement

+Affine quantities

 Some discussions of dimensional analysis implicitly describe all quantities as mathematical vectors.
-(In mathematics scalars are considered a special case of vectors; vectors can be added to or subtracted from other vectors, and, inter alia, multiplied or divided by scalars.
+In mathematics scalars are considered a special case of vectors; vectors can be added to or subtracted from other vectors, and, inter alia, multiplied or divided by scalars.
 If a vector is used to define a position, this assumes an implicit point of reference: an origin.
 While this is useful and often perfectly adequate, allowing many important errors to be caught, it can fail to model certain aspects of physics.
 A more rigorous approach requires distinguishing between position and displacement (or moment in time versus duration, or absolute temperature versus temperature change).

 Consider points on a line, each with a position with respect to a given origin, and distances among them.
 Positions and displacements all have units of length, but their meaning is not interchangeable: